nileshs31/Multiplayer_VR_Physics_Sim/README.md

  **Impulse Forces** - Objects can receive impulses along the **X and Z axes**.
  **Network Synchronization** - Position and velocity are synced across clients.
  **Reset Mechanism** - Objects reset after bouncing or leaving the bounds.
+ **Multiplayer UI and Chat System** - PlayerCanvas handles network interactions, client tracking, and an in-game chat system with an on-screen keyboard.

 ---